turingschool/front-end-curriculum/projects/module-1/colorandom.md

 ## Learning Goals

 * Write semantic HTML and efficient CSS to form a usable UI
-* Write clean, DRY JavaScript and leverage classes, creating and using an effective data model
+* Write clean, DRY JavaScript and leverage functions, creating and using an effective data model
 * Manipulate the page after it has loaded adding, removing, and updating elements on the DOM
 * Refine your collaboration skills